signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="SDPSupport"></a>
 ### SDP Support

-mediaMin supports SDP (<a href="https://en.wikipedia.org/wiki/Session_Description_Protocol" target="_blank">Session Description Portocol</a>) input to moderate dynamic session creation, allowing applications to
+mediaMin supports SDP (<a href="https://en.wikipedia.org/wiki/Session_Description_Protocol" target="_blank">Session Description Portocol</a>) to moderate dynamic session creation, allowing applications to

 > 1) override codec auto-detection
+> 2) process SDP info from its containing / associated RTP stream
-> 2) ignore one or more payload types, in effect ignoring the stream
+> 3) ignore one or more payload types, in effect ignoring the stream

 SDP input is processed by mediaMin in two (2) ways